- Millions of email users still prefer using web-based email services instead of the desktop version or stand-alone apps.

 In addition, UR Browser offers an excellent download manager with claims of accelerated download speed.
 For security, it offers alerts for unsafe sites, automatic HTTPS redirection, and a built-in virus scanner.

-It also comes with Anti-tracking, anti-profiling and Virtual Private Network (VPN) for better privacy.
+It also comes with Anti-tracking, anti-profiling, and anti-fingerprinting for better privacy.

 Firefox from Mozilla needs no introductions, and the fact that Firefox has received a complete overhaul makes it one of the best browser for Windows 10 computer.